 Hi, nice seeing you here!

-You can find the slides and the resources mentioned in this talk below:
+You can find the slides and the resources mentioned in this talk by clicking here.

 - Thiago Araujo, my partner in my crime.
 I couldn't have made it without your support!